 - o If you have any questions, be sure to ask.
 Your doctors and other health care providers are supposed to explain things in a way you can understand.
-If you ask a question and you don't understand the answer you are given, ask again. - Supply information (to the extent possible) that the organization and its practitioners and providers need in order to provide care. - o Understand your health problems and participate in developing mutually agreed-upon treatment goals, to the degree possible. - Be considerate.
+If you ask a question and you don't understand the answer you are given, ask again. - O Supply information (to the extent possible) the organization, its practitioners and providers need in order to provide care. - Understand your health problems and participate in developing mutually agreed-upon treatment goals, to the degree possible. - Be considerate.
 We expect all our members to respect the rights of other patients.
-We also expect you to act in a way that helps the smooth running of your doctor's office, hospitals, and other offices. - Pay what you owe.
-As a plan member, you are responsible for these payments: - In order to be eligible for our plan, you must have Medicare Part A and Medicare Part B. For most Network Cares members, Medicaid pays for your Part A premium (if you don't qualify for it automatically) and for your Part B premium.
+We also expect you to act in a way that helps the smooth running of your doctor's office, hospitals and other offices. - Pay what you owe.
+As a plan member, you are responsible for these payments: - o In order to be eligible for our plan, you must have Medicare Part A and Medicare Part B. For most Network Cares members, Medicaid pays for your Part A premium (if you don't qualify for it automatically) and for your Part B premium.
 If Medicaid is not paying your Medicare premiums for you, you must continue to pay your Medicare premiums to remain a member of the plan. - o For most of your medical services or drugs covered by the plan, you must pay your share of the cost when you get the service or drug.
 This will be a copayment (a fixed amount) or coinsurance (a percentage of the total cost).
 Chapter 4 tells what you must pay for your medical services.
-Chapter 6 tells what you must pay for your Part D prescription drugs. - If you get any medical services or drugs that are not covered by our plan or by other insurance you may have, you must pay the full cost. - If you disagree with our decision to deny coverage for a service or drug, you can make an appeal.
-Please see Chapter 9 of this booklet for information about how to make an appeal. - o If you are required to pay a late enrollment penalty, you must pay the penalty to keep your prescription drug coverage. - o If you are required to pay the extra amount for Part D because of your higher income (as reported on your last tax return), you must pay the extra amount directly to the government to remain a member of the plan. - Tell us if you move.
+Chapter 6 tells what you must pay for your Part D prescription drugs. - o If you get any medical services or drugs that are not covered by our plan or by other insurance you may have, you must pay the full cost. - If you disagree with our decision to deny coverage for a service or drug, you can make an appeal.
+Please see Chapter 9 of this booklet for information about how to make an appeal. - o If you are required to pay the extra amount for Part D because of your higher income (as reported on your last tax return), you must pay the extra amount directly to the government to remain a member of the plan. - Tell us if you move.
 If you are going to move, it's important to tell us right away.
-Call customer service (phone numbers are printed on the back cover of this booklet). - o If you move outside of our plan service area, you cannot remain a member of our plan.
+Call our member experience team (phone numbers are printed on the back cover of this booklet). - O If you move outside of our plan service area, you cannot remain a member of our plan.
 (Chapter 1 tells about our service area.)
 We can help you figure out whether you are moving outside our service area.
 If you are leaving our service area, you will have a Special Enrollment Period when you can join any Medicare plan available in your new area.
 We can let you know if we have a plan in your new area. - o If you move within our service area, we still need to know so we can keep your membership record up to date and know how to contact you. - o If you move, it is also important to tell Social Security (or the Railroad Retirement Board).
 You can find phone numbers and contact information for these organizations in Chapter 2.